dancer1325/rest-assured-wiki/FAQ.md

 	  at org.codehaus.groovy.runtime.callsite.CallSiteArray.createPojoSite(CallSiteArray.java:129)
 	...
  ```
-	> A: This is because you have conflicting versions of [asm](http://asm.ow2.org/) in your classpath.
+	> This is because you have conflicting versions of [asm](http://asm.ow2.org/) in your classpath.
 Groovy depends on version 4 and something else in your classpath require asm 3.
 The solution is to exclude `groovy` form REST Assured and depend on `groovy-all` instead.
 If you're using Maven you can do like this:
 	```xml
 	<dependency>
 	    <groupId>com.jayway.restassured</groupId>